El Chapo's sons killed Mexican journalist Javier Valdez, witness tells trial

 "But he, complying with his ethics, published it anyway," Lopez said in court.

-The witnessed denied in cross-examination that he had ordered the murder after the publication of a critical article about his son.
+The witness, Guzman's former right-hand man, denied in cross-examination that he had ordered the murder after the publication of a critical article about his son.

-He also suggested Guzman was unaware of his sons' involvement in the killing.
+He also suggested Guzman, 61, was unaware of his sons' involvement in the killing.

 "The truth is that maybe my compadre didn't know," he said.
 "But now he knows."